 For many years, Legal 500 has recognized Mr. Rich among the top-ranked “Leading” lawyers in the Copyright space and recommended him in the Trademark: Litigation area.
-Commentators have lauded him as an “exemplary counsel [who] sees all the angles of all the issues” and “a brilliant legal mind,” and praised his “unmatched business acumen and industry knowledge” and “ability to listen and reshape business ideas into legal theories.”
+Commentators have lauded him as an “exemplary counsel [who] sees all the angles of all the issues” and “a brilliant legal mind,” and praised his “unmatched business acumen and industry knowledge,” “wealth of experience,” and “ability to listen and reshape business ideas into legal theories.”
 They have also acknowledged him as “the best in the business in this sector.
 He remains at the top of his game as a litigator and negotiator.”
 In addition, Mr. Rich is regularly featured in The Best Lawyers in America for the specialties of Commercial Litigation, Copyright Law, First Amendment Law, and Intellectual Property Law.
 Having appeared in Best Lawyers each year from 1995 through 2014, he is one of a distinguished group of attorneys who have been listed for as long as twenty years.
 He also has been consistently recognized by Benchmark Litigation as a “Local Litigation Star” in New York since 2012, and by World Trademark Review as a leading trademark lawyer in New York in its WTR 1000 publication since 2013.
 He was also recognized in 2012 as among the Lawdragon 500 Leading Lawyers in America.
 In 2015, The National Law Journal recognized Mr. Rich among 50 Litigation “Trailblazers” nationwide for his high-profile work in the trademark, copyright and pro bono practice areas.

 Mr. Rich is a magna cum laude graduate of Dartmouth College, where he was elected to Phi Beta Kappa, and received his law degree, cum laude, from the University of Pennsylvania Law School.